How to clean backflow preventer

 3. 3

-Use a soft-bristle brush and mild detergent to clean all the parts, removing any debris or buildup.
+Use a soft-bristle brush and mild detergent to gently clean any debris or buildup inside the valves and chambers.

 4. 4